High On The Heel

 Valentina

-Valentina Cirasola is an interior-fashion consultant, author of 6 published books, a storyteller, and a blogger of many years.
-Her books are non-fictional practical ideas to apply in the home, fashion, cooking and travel.
+Valentina Cirasola is an interior-fashion consultant, color therapist, author of 6 published books, a storyteller, and a longtime blogger.
+She was recently certified as a “Color Analyst.”
+Her books offer non-fictional, practical ideas.
+These ideas can be applied in the home, fashion, cooking, and travel.

 Get a copy of her books here: Amazon and Barnes&Noble